OriginalGuru/control-def-import-numpy/README.md

 - time-odd polar-vector
 - time-odd axial vector

+Are there new Q_i * Q_j * Q_k terms allowed now?
+Are there patterns that you notice?

 If you'd like to learn more about the application of this approach to condensed matter physics, have a look in this [recent paper by Jiri Hlinka](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.113.165502)